How do I program devices with a firmware?

 Program a CC2538 target

 Programming a CC2538-based target is slightly different from CC13XX/CC26XX.
-As example target, we will use the Weptech IoT-gateway which is based on CC2538 with a CC1200 radio transceiver and an ENC28J60 ethernet chip.
+As example target, we will use the Weptech IoT-access point which is based on CC2538 with a CC1200 radio transceiver and an ENC28J60 ethernet chip.
 We will use the JTAG built in on the Launchpad.

 To program the Weptech, we will use the JTAG interface on the Launchpad.
 To do so, we will disconnect the JTAG from the cc1310 on the Launchpad by removing the jumpers as seen in the following picture.
 Note that to later be able to again flash the Launchpad cc1310, you need to reconnect the jumpers.